gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

 permalink: /vscode-on-colab/
 categories:
   - colab
-excerpt: Learn how to setup and use VSCode as an IDE on Google Colab
+excerpt: Learn how to setup and use VSCode as an IDE on Google Colab and Kaggle.
 header:
   og_image: /images/colab-vscode.png
   teaser: /images/colab-vscode.png